 |List II||State List|

 |List III||Concurrent List|

-- Unless a Constitutional prerequisite or parliamentary act expressly vests executive power in the Centre, the executive power belongs to the states in subjects where both the state legislatures and the Parliament have legislative jurisdiction.
+- Unless the Constitution or an act of Parliament expressly vests it in the centre, the executive power remains with the states when both the state legislature and the Parliament have legislative jurisdiction over a certain matter.

 In line with the Administrative Relations between Centre and State governments, States are liable to follow directions of the Centre for executing their executive powers in the areas given below:

-- There is an unbalanced state when it comes to legislative authority between the center and state governments.
+- There is an unbalanced state when it comes to legislative authority between the centre and state governments.

 - This results in a situation where the states can not ask the Parliament of India for passing legislation on a state’s issue.
 Likewise, the Centre lacks the authority to delegate legislative authority to the states.